Background pattern

 See section 3.

-Pregnancy, lactation, and fertility
+Pregnancy, breastfeeding and fertility

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Omeprazole passes into breast milk but is unlikely to affect the baby when used in therapeutic doses.
+Omeprazole passes into breast milk but it is unlikely to affect the baby when used in therapeutic doses.

-Driving and operating machinery
+Driving and using machines

 Dolintol is unlikely to affect your ability to drive or use tools or machines.

-This medication contains less than 23 mg of sodium (1 mmol) per capsule; it is essentially "sodium-free".
+This medicine contains less than 23 mg of sodium (1mmol) per capsule; this is essentially “sodium-free”.

 3. How to take Dolintol

-Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
-In case of doubt, consult your doctor or pharmacist again.
+Follow the instructions for administration of this medicine exactly as indicated by your doctor or pharmacist.
+If you are not sure, ask your doctor or pharmacist again.

 Your doctor will tell you how many capsules to take and for how long.
 This will depend on your condition and age.
 The usual doses are indicated below.